2002–03 NFL playoffs: AFC: New York Jets 41, Indianapolis Colts 0

 Early in the third quarter, Hall kicked another field goal on the end of a drive that was set up by a 70-yard kickoff return from receiver Chad Morton.
-Later on, Pennington completed 5/6 passes for 59 yards on a 74-yard drive, the last one a 3-yard touchdown toss to rookie tight end Chris Baker.
-Then on Indy's ensuing drive, Damien Robinson intercepted a pass from Manning and returned it 24 yards to the Jets 36-yard line.
-New York then drove 64 yards in 13 plays, 11 of them runs by Jordan for 59 yards, including a 1-yard touchdown run to make the final score of the game 41–0.
+Later on, Pennington completed 5 out of 6 passes for 59 yards on a 74-yard drive, the last one a 3-yard touchdown toss to rookie tight end Chris Baker.
+Then on the Colts' ensuing drive, Damien Robinson intercepted a pass from Manning and returned it 24 yards to the Jets' 36-yard line.
+The Jets then drove 64 yards in 13 plays, 11 of them runs by Jordan for 59 yards, including a 1-yard touchdown run to make the final score of the game 41–0.
 Jets linebacker James Darling then put the finishing touches on the win by intercepting Manning's final pass of the game.

-This was the Jets final playoff home game at Giants Stadium as well as the final playoff win for both the Giants and the Jets at the stadium.
-Coincidentally, the Giants’ last playoff win in Giants Stadium, the 2000 NFC Championship Game, had the same final score as this game.
-This was also the last playoff win until 2020 for an AFC East division champion that was not by the Patriots.
+This turned out to be the Jets' final playoff home game at Giants Stadium as well as the final playoff win for both the Giants and the Jets at the stadium.
+Coincidentally, the Giants' last playoff win in Giants Stadium, the 2000 NFC Championship Game, had the same final score as this game.
+This was also the last playoff win until 2020 for an AFC East division champion that was not by the New England Patriots.
 Jordan finished the game with 20 carries for 102 yards, a reception for nine yards, and two touchdowns.

 This was the second postseason meeting between the Colts and Jets.
-New York won the previous meeting when the Colts were in Baltimore.
+The Jets won the previous meeting when the Colts were in Baltimore.